Hi there! Are you looking for the official Deno documentation? Try docs.deno.com for all your Deno learning needs.

 [src]

 The proto or JSON formatted expected next state of the resource, wrapped in a google.protobuf.Any proto, against which the policy rules are evaluated.
 Services not integrated with custom org policy can omit this field.
 Services integrated with custom org policy must populate this field for all requests where the API call changes the state of the resource.
 Custom org policy backend uses these attributes to enforce custom org policies.
-When a proto is wrapped, it is generally the One Platform API proto.
-When a JSON string is wrapped, use google.protobuf.StringValue for the inner value.
 For create operations, GCP service is expected to pass resource from customer request as is.
 For update/patch operations, GCP service is expected to compute the next state with the patch provided by the user.
-See go/custom-constraints-org-policy-integration-guide for additional details.
+See go/federated-custom-org-policy-integration-guide for additional details.

 §